Bandcamp: vox vespertinus

 Intuitive, of-the-moment vocalizations and looped layering of vocals shape her solo work.
 Her voice ranges from the celestial to the subterranean, and Susan often augments her vocal layering with synthesizers and other organic sounds.
 No two performances are ever the same for the sound and vibrations that come through are often shaped by the space and people in attendance.
 In addition to performance, recording, and ritual sounding Susan/VoxV is a private voice mentor and teaches vocal sound healing and voice empowerment to individuals and groups.

-Susan also performs with a variety of musicians ranging from experimental to classical to meditative and journeying and is often commissioned to create live or pre-recorded soundscapes for galleries, dance, and theatrical performances and performance art, and projects with themes of the other worldly.
+Susan also performs with a variety of musicians and works with composers ranging from experimental to classical to meditative and journeying.
+She is often commissioned to create live or pre-recorded soundscapes for galleries, dance, and theatrical performances and performance art--especially projects with themes of the other worldly.
 She is a highly empathic clairvoyant and also offers songs and soundings for life milestones, healing and spiritual rituals, including for people transitioning from this world to the next.
 See Spiritus.

 "Vox is NYC surreal edgy beautiful, tribal, refined, unbound and healing."